sarrost/rice/README.md

 # `rice`

-A script that auto-installs a personaly customized desktop environment.
+A script that auto-installs a personally customized desktop environment.
 The script only works for gentoo linux at the moment.

 ![Desktop Preview](previews/desktop.png "Desktop Preview")